 ………….

-The HE PHY provides support for midambles, which facilitate the updating of the channel estimate during HE PPDU reception, for example, in fast varying channels.[20095]
+The HE PHY provides support for midambles, which facilitate the updating of the channel estimate during HE PPDU reception,[20095] which may be of use in high mobility scenarios that often result in significant variations of the wireless channel within the duration of a PPDU.

 ………….